Samthesimpsons/Notes-for-Advance-Git/README.md

 **Notes**
 For my first role as a Data Scientist, I also picked up **VIM** and **Nano** editors.

+Not added yet, is using **tags** for version controlling of deployed packages.

 ## Basics

 ```bash